 Case Study 3: City Stakeholders Meetings

-In order to learn the requirements from city governments and to promote the project, City Stakeholders meetings have been held twice in Japan (Once at 2017 TRON Symposium and 2018 TRON Symposium) and once in the EU.
+In order to learn the requirements from city governments and to promote the project, City Stakeholders meetings have been held twice in Japan (at 2017 TRON Symposium and 2018 TRON Symposium) and once in the EU.
 A panel session was held at 2018 TRON Symposium.
-At the 20178 TRON Symposium, the representatives from Amsterdam, Murcia, Sapporo, Tokyo, Yokosuka, and Zurich presented their views and exchanged opinions.
+At the 2018 TRON Symposium, the representatives from Amsterdam, Murcia, Sapporo, Tokyo, Yokosuka, and Zurich presented their views and exchanged opinions.
 At the symposium, Tokyo had a special session dedicated to it to discuss its pressing issues related to Tokyo Olympic and Paralympic Games in 2020.

 Project Summary and Future